KF Velebit: Background

 Kroatiska Föreningen Velebit were founded in 1962, but were not formally registered until 15 January 1964 when the football section of the club started.
 Velebit is the name of the largest mountain range in Croatia and this title was chosen to symbolise stability, grandeur and strength.
 During their first season membership comprised mostly young men in their 20s, who came to Sweden as the first wave of labour migrants from Croatia.
 The focus of the club has changed as time has progressed and new sections and activities have been added with the common thread of preserving of Croatian culture and language.
 A key addition was made in 1986 with the completion of a clubhouse.

-Today the club has around 1,100 members supported by 20 sections.
-KF Velebit remains a place where everyone is made to feel welcome, all ages, men and women, Swedes, Croats and other nationalities.
+The club has approximately 1,100 members and 20 sections.
+The membership of KF Velebit includes various ages, genders, and nationalities, such as Swedes and Croats.

 Since their foundation KF Velebit has participated mainly in the middle and lower divisions of the Swedish football league system.
 The club currently plays in Division 3 Nordvästra Götaland which is the fifth tier of Swedish football.
 They play their home matches at the Velebit IP in Göteborg.

 KF Velebit are affiliated to Göteborgs Fotbollförbund.